Projects About

 70%

-most studies reported more than 50% abandonment within the first 100 days.
+Most studies reported abandonment above this level within 100 days.

-Health-related apps have a retention problem.
-A 2024 scoping review published in the Journal of Medical Internet Research found high abandonment rates across health, fitness and lifestyle behavior apps.
+A 2024 scoping review in the Journal of Medical Internet Research found high abandonment rates across health, fitness and lifestyle behaviour apps.

 Source: Journal of Medical Internet Research, 2024 — “When and Why Adults Abandon Lifestyle Behavior and Mental Health Mobile Apps: Scoping Review.”